garethmarkel/ukb-administration/docs/admin/data_manipulation.md

 #### Summary-level hospital inpatient data

 UK Biobank has also created summary fields that provide the first date of any given diagnostic or operation code, which may be sufficient for many researchers’ needs.
-More information about summary-level Hospital inpatient data can be found [here](https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=2000).
+More information about summary-level hospital inpatient data can be found [here](https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=2000).

 ### Hospital outpatient episodes